-Going to a divorce solicitor does not necessarily mean going to Court.
-Many of our clients don’t actually attend Court at all.
+Going to a divorce solicitor does not necessarily mean going to court.
+Many couples going through a divorce don’t actually attend court at all.
 But it takes two to agree a financial settlement and sometimes there is no alternative.
-Generally, though, it pays to negotiate.
-The costs of a case which goes to Court nearly always vastly exceed the costs of a sensible settlement and that ignores the emotional costs too.
+However, if you can negotiate an agreement without troubling the court, huge amounts of time and money can be saved – and a lot of emotional stress side-stepped as well.

-But legal costs can be easier to predict if a client and lawyer together embrace a non-adversarial approach and strive from the outset to negotiate a reasonable and fair agreement.
+It is impossible to put a figure on the cost of a divorce.
+It depends on so many different factors.
+Generally speaking, though, costs are easier to predict if a client and lawyer together embrace a non-adversarial approach and strive from the outset to negotiate a reasonable and fair agreement.
 Following this approach you can be reasonably confident that the cost of divorce will be restricted to your own legal bill and that your share of the matrimonial “pot” will not be depleted by major arguments on every issue.
-To sum up, is it really worth spending £10 arguing about £10?
+In a nutshell, is it really worth spending £10 arguing about £10?
 Some insist on doing so.